 Click this link if you’d like to know more about fixed or variable rate mortgages.

 Second mortgages – Also referred to as a home equity loan or line of credit, second mortgages are taken out against a home’s equity.
 The money can then be used for other purposes, such as home improvement projects.

 Bridge loans – Canadians with a poor credit profile may be eligible for a bridge loan.
 This short-term solution allows borrowers to use the equity in their home while taking steps to improve their credit scores.

 Interested in the cost of buying a house in another major Canadian city?
 Click here.

-Getting Pre-Approved For a Mortgage
+Getting Pre-Approved For a Mortgage in Victoria

 For starters, it will help you find out exactly how much you will be able to afford.
 After supplying your lender with all the pertinent information about your credit and income, you’ll be given an amount that you may be eligible to get approval for.
 With this number in mind, you’ll be able to focus only on homes that match your price range and won’t waste your time looking at homes you can’t afford.

 Another great reason to get pre-approved is to be a more competitive buyer in the eyes of a seller.
 This is especially helpful and important if you’re in the middle of a strong seller’s market where competition among buyers is fierce.
 If you go into an offer with a pre-approval letter in hand, sellers will look more favourably upon you because it shows that you are serious about buying and are financially capable of getting a mortgage.